 From the situation of Covid-19 pandamics that started mainly 2020 until today, the business as normal has been interrupted.
 The company has been adjusted the business to address the needs of the patients and society as a whole.
-In 2021, the main health care activies in Thailand was the vaccination for all Thais to protect against Covid-19.
-The company also participated with such activities both to provide the Governmental and Private Covid-19 Vaccination (Sinopharm and Moderna).
+In 2022, the outbreak of Covid-19 was spreading quickly in Thailand periodically throughout the year.
+The Government implemented supports for Covid-19 patients for medication and treatment, in which the hospital participated in various government schemes to provide services such as UCEP COVID, "Jer-Jak-Job" (service for mild Covid-19 cases), and the screening of Covid-19.
+The hospital offers all the services for Covid-19 patients, resulting in the hugh increase both in Out-patients and In-patients in 2022.